WYNWOOD MIAMI FINE ART

-Wynwood Miami artist Ivette Cabrera, originally from Nicaragua produces fine art drawings and art prints on paper.
-She migrated the the United States at the age of 3 with her siblings and a single mother escaping the Sandinista Revolution.
+Self-taught Wynwood Miami artist Ivette Cabrera, was born in Nicaragua in 1983.
+She migrated to the United States at the age of three with her siblings and a single mother escaping the aftermath of war that preceded the Sandinista Revolution.
+Although Cabrera was not classically trained in art she has dedicated the last 5 years of her life to mastering her art form.
+Her artwork has been in museum exhibitions and part of numerous private and public art collections.
+Cabrera produces fine art drawings, paintings, public art murals, sculptures and installations.
 "My works represent women of various cultures who wear headdresses as a symbol of power and importance.
-Influenced by the lines and forms in architecture the headdresses are hand drawn in an abstract way using a mix of free-styled forms and rulers as well as a magnifying glass for extreme detail.
-I like to shine light on roles of women within various societies worldwide.
-In past cultures, a crown gave worth to an individual, it indicated their wealth and defined their influence within that society regardless of their gender or race.
-I want women to question their own identity within their current society.
-Every woman wears a crown if she were only to be aware of herself and her own powerful beauty."
+Influenced by the lines and forms in architecture the headdresses are hand drawn in an abstract way using a mix of free-styled forms and rulers as well as a magnifying glass for extreme detail."

 Wynwood Fine Artist studied Interior Architecture and Design.

-More information and biography available upon request.
+More information on Cabrera's current projects and biography is available upon request.
 Articles on Cabrera's work can be found HERE.